 This topic provides step-by-step instructions for acquiring the LabKey Server source code, installing required components, and building LabKey Server from source.
 The instructions are written for a Windows machine; use in conjunction with the topic Notes on Setting up OSX for LabKey Development

 , to set up development on an OSX or Linux machine.

 A checklist, guiding you through the setup process, is available for download: LabKey_Development_Server_Checklist.xlsx

 Obtain the LabKey Source Files

-The LabKey source files are stored in two repositories: (1) the core modules are stored in an SVN repository and (2) additional modules are stored on GitHub.
+The LabKey source files are stored in two repositories: (1) the core modules are stored in on GitHub and (2) additional modules are stored in an SVN repository.

 The following instructions apply to Windows machines.
 To install SVN on non-Windows machines see Enlist in the Version Control Project